LinOTP/LinOTP/Develop.md

 2. set up your environment by installing all required packages and tools
 3. configure LinOTP
 4. run a LinOTP test server
-5. run unit and functional tests
+5. run unit, functional and integration tests

 Get the source code